A dutch oven and a slow cooker side-by-side with steam rising from eachA dutch oven and a slow cooker side-by-side with steam rising from each

 The main difference between Dutch ovens and slow cookers lies in their heating method.
 Dutch ovens can be used on the stovetop or in the oven, as their thick walls distribute heat evenly.
 Slow cookers, on the other hand, cook the food at a low and consistent temperature over a long period of time.
 This means that Dutch ovens require more attention and active cooking to monitor temperature and stirring while slow cookers are a simpler “set it and forget it” option.

-See also How to restore an old-fashioned food processor for cooking?
+See also How to restore a classic waffle iron for cooking?

 Another difference between Dutch ovens and slow cookers is their versatility.
 Dutch ovens can be used for a variety of cooking methods, such as braising, frying, and baking.
 They are also great for making soups and stews.
 Slow cookers, on the other hand, are primarily used for slow cooking and are not suitable for other cooking methods.